 Exploration of sexuality from biological, psychological, and social perspectives.
 Critical issues directly and indirectly associated with sexual behavior are addressed.
-Prerequisite: PSYC 101.
+Prerequisite: PSYC 101 or SOCI 111.
+Cross-listed with SOCI 385.

 PSYC 391 Child Psychology 3 hours

 The study of children from conception to puberty.
 Students study maturational and environmental factors that shape the physical, cognitive, and social development of the child.
 Cross-listed as EDUC 391.
 Prerequisite: PSYC 101.